Records and Registration

 Prospective students interested in auditing a course should follow the regular admissions process by submitting a completed application to Student Affairs and meet any prerequisite and/or co-requisite course requirements.
 Test scores and/or official transcripts for any prior college credit can be waived from the admissions process in the event that the student is planning to enroll in a course that has no prerequisite/co-requisite requirements.

 The auditing student will be required to follow the regular admission/registration process.
-In addition, the student must complete a Course Audit Request Form and submit it to the Registrar before the end of the drop/add period as designated by the official NTCC Academic Calendar.
+In addition, the student must complete an Add/Drop Form and submit it to the Student Affairs Office before the end of the drop/add period as designated by the official NTCC Academic Calendar.

 Change of Program

-A student who wishes to change his/her program of study after enrolling, must complete a change of program form in the Student Affairs Office.
+A student who wishes to change his/her program of study after enrolling must complete a change of program form in the Student Affairs Office.
 Once approved, the student’s program change will become effective upon processing by the Student Affairs Office.
+The Catalog in effect at the time the official change of program is processed must be followed for graduation purposes.

 If a student wishes to switch to a selective admissions program, such as Practical Nursing, he/she must contact Student Affairs to determine if he/she meets admission requirements for the desired program.
 If eligible for admission to a selective admissions program, the student should complete an application for admission to the selected program.